 - Avoid added sugars, especially high fructose corn syrup

 - Limit food additives like artificial sweeteners, phytoestrogens, and preservatives

 - Avoid vinyl pillow and mattress protectors

 We appreciate Eva’s thoughts on this important topic.
 There are so many chemicals in the world today, it can be hard to keep track of what we’re supposed to be avoiding and for what reasons.
-Remember that you can always check the Naturepedic Get Out Of My Bed™ List for the ingredients and materials we never use in our products.
+Remember that you can always check the list of 32 mattress chemicals for the ingredients and materials we never use in our products.